 The Drupal localization system allows translation of hardcoded strings, using locale module and .po files.
-However, user-defined strings (menu items, taxonomy terms, field names, etc.) are not translatable using Drupal 6 core.
+However, user-defined strings (menu items, taxonomy terms, field names, etc.) are not translatable using Drupal 6 (or Drupal 7) core.
 This is why the Internationalization package includes its own string translation layer, which keeps track and allows translation of most user-defined strings.

 This module collects and keeps up-to-date user-defined strings so they can be translated using the standard translation page provided by Locale module: Administer > Site building > Translate interface

 There are some key differences between standard localization and string translation: